 Watch Out For: Christopher Plummer

 Comments: As usual, the Best Supporting Actor race is packed with more worthy candidates than the five slots allow for.
 Off the top of my head, I can name four snubs: Armie Hammer and Michael Stuhlbarg for “Call Me by Your Name,” Andy Serkis for “War for the Planet of the Apes,” and Patrick Stewart for “Logan.”
 There no doubt are more.
-Still, it’s hard to argue with the one-two punch of Woody Harrelson and Sam Rockwell, as lazy sheriff and ignorant deputy, in “Three Billboards outside Ebbing, Missouri;” or Willem Dafoe, as the long-suffering motel manager of “The Florida Project;” or Richard Jenkins’ closeted graphic designer from “The Shape of Water;” or, as monstrous billionaire J. Paul Getty, 88-year-old Christopher Plummer of “All the Money in the World” (an inspired, 11th-hour replacement for the disgraced Kevin Spacey).
+Still, it’s hard to argue with the one-two punch of Woody Harrelson and Sam Rockwell, as lazy sheriff and ignorant deputy, in “Three Billboards outside Ebbing, Missouri;” or Willem Dafoe, as the long-suffering motel manager of “The Florida Project;” or Richard Jenkins, as a closeted graphic designer in “The Shape of Water;” or, as monstrous billionaire J. Paul Getty, 88-year-old Christopher Plummer of “All the Money in the World” (an inspired, 11th-hour replacement for the disgraced Kevin Spacey).

 My personal vote would be for Dafoe.
 He is no stranger to awards ceremonies; this is his third nomination in this category.
 And while he usually plays villains, he is the moral conscience of “The Florida Project,” and a surrogate father to the transients and dreamers living in the pink motel that his character manages.
 His performance is a triumph.
 Still, Sam Rockwell, who also impresses as a racist sheriff’s deputy who finds redemption in “Three Billboards,” appears to have this Oscar in all but name only; he has won most of the key pre-Oscar races; and his achievement is all the more impressive considering that when two actors from the same film are nominated in the same category, they usually split the vote and go home empty-handed.
 Not this year.